 1. Acknowledge that it exists.
 Pretending we’re not afraid only serves to make us more anxious.
 The subconscious mind overemphasizes the fear and makes it ginormous in our heads.
 The bigger we think it is, the more we try to avoid it and the cycle continues.

 2. Find the hidden lie.
-A fear is usually the cover up for a lie.
-We are afraid because we don't have enough information about something.
+Fear is usually the cover-up for a lie.
+We are afraid because we don’t have enough information about something.
 We fear the future because it’s unknown.
 Because it’s unknown, we tell ourselves it will be horrible.
 If it is horrible, then it’s something to be feared.
-If we can examine our fears to figure out what lies at its root, we have ammunition we can use to destroy it.
+If we can examine our fears to figure out what lies at its root, we have the ammunition we can use to destroy it.

 Make a list of your fears.
 Note the reasons why you are afraid.
 Create an action plan to face your fears.
 Do them one at a time.
 Seek help if you need it.
 Or ask someone to be your accountability partner.
 But do something towards overcoming your fear.
 There’s freedom on the other side of fear.

 Challenge: Choose one fear you want to leverage.

 Join our Accountability Group as we work on facing one of our fears by November 9, 2018.